And greetings to you, my friends, and welcome back.

 I decided to send my kids to public school and try to make a difference in the school.

-Well, that's that's admirable of you.
+Well, that's admirable of you.

 Now, and it's even given me further strength and helped to build my resume to run for office in city council.